kennyOlakunle/kennyOlakunle/README.md

 [1]: [Twitter](https://twitter.com/_Ken0x)

 ### Hi there,
-I am Kenny 👋, and I'm happy you are here.
+I am Kehinde Abe 👋, and I'm happy you are here.

 I am into Data Science, Artificial Intelligence, and Research.
 I am expanding my knowledge of MLOps, software engineering, and large language models.